-As an employer, one of the primary ways you can protect your business is through having appropriate employment contracts and policies in place; so sound, pragmatic legal advice from specialist employment solicitors on these is essential.
+As an employer, one of the primary ways you can protect your business is through having appropriate employment contracts and policies in place.
+That’s why sound, pragmatic legal advice from specialist employment solicitors on employment contracts is essential.

 Hine Legal’s specialists will help you keep up to date with current employment law, ensure that your contracts are legally compliant, and that you have legally up-to-date policies and procedures in place to avoid potentially costly pitfalls and mistakes.

-We can provide day-to-day support to employers (whether to dedicated HR teams or owners of SMEs), helping you to resolve issues as they arise, such as:
+We can provide day-to-day support to employers (whether to dedicated HR teams or owners of SMEs), helping you to resolve issues as they arise.
+This includes:

 - Disciplinary matters and grievance procedures.